 iHealth Feel is a no hassle monitor that makes it easy and convenient to check your own blood pressure from your upper arm, anytime and anywhere.
 Readings are remembered and can be recalled individually or shown in graph form.
 Just press the button on the device to switch it on, open the app and press start.

-View is a BPM that takes measurements from your wrist,.
-To ensure accuracy, the device automatically detects wrist position and will not begin reading until correct position has been achieved.
+View is a BPM from the same company that takes measurements from your wrist.
+To ensure accuracy, the device automatically detects wrist position and will not begin reading until the correct position has been achieved.
 Simply follow the arrows on the monitor to guide your wrist up or down.

 Even with all these precautions, blood pressure measurements taken at the wrist may be less accurate than those taken at your arm.
 That is because the wrist arteries are narrower and not as deep under your skin as those of the forearm.
 The View, not by nature of a flaw in its design, may suffer from the above.
 Most people are going to experience higher results on a wrist monitor than they are one that goes around the upper arm.
 So if we understand that, and set it aside in favor of the increased convenience of a monitor for the wrist, then what we’re left with is an attractive and well designed instrument.